 Note: It’s important to implement the pixel prior to activating campaigns.

 MGID pixel installation

-There are two options to install the pixel code:
+There are three options to install the pixel code:

 - Manual installation of the Sensor code on the page

 - Implementation via Google Tag Manager Template